zetok/Tox-QuickDNS/README.md

 someone at a hackathon, and stand at it.
 Wouldn't want to wrinkle your
 $100 pair of jeans by sitting down, right?

-A poster on the wall reminds you to check your privileges (please check all that apply to you and submit a pull request).

-- [ ] White
-- [ ] Male
-- [ ] Cis
-- [ ] Straight
-- [ ] Thin (or fit)
-- [ ] Able-bodied

-The list goes on, stretching below the desk, and down to the floor.

 Your open your *GitHub* news feed.
 A new project by Tox catches your eye.

 ### 3. `yuu-lite`